Skip navigation

 How the Open Championship cut line is determined

-A field of 156 players will compete for the claret jug at Royal Liverpool, site of this year’s Open Championship.
-Here’s how the cut line works in the men’s final major of the season:
+A field of 156 players are competing for the claret jug at Royal Birkdale, site of this year’s Open Championship.
+Here’s how the cut line works in the men’s final major of the season (click here for more information in our Open 101):

 • After 36 holes, the low 70 players and ties will advance to compete in the final two rounds.
 Anyone finishing worse than that will get the boot.
-Only those making the cut earn official money from purse, which is an Open-record $16.5 million.
+Only those making the cut earn official money from the $17,750,000 million purse.

-• There is only a single cut at The Open.
+• There is only a single cut at The Open Championship.
 There is no secondary cut after the third round.